 Deterioration of diplomatic relations

 In 2017, after the election of President Donald Trump, the US policy towards Cuba changed again.
-Travel restrictions were tightened again and in 2011, Cuba was listed as a sponsor of terrorism for the second time, along with countries such as Syria, Iran or North Korea.
-This american measure provoked total economic isoliation for Cuba.
+Travel restrictions were tightened again and in 2021, Cuba was listed as a sponsor of terrorism for the second time, along with countries such as Syria, Iran or North Korea.
+As a result, Cuba has been completely economically isolated by the United States.

 Different approaches in recent years